ScopeLift/uniswap-docs-fork/docs/concepts/multi-chain-proposals.md

 Arbitrum uses an approach where the owner of the V3Factory is a special aliased address (offset by the value 0x1111000000000000000000000000000000001111) that (when the offset is subtracted away) is the L1 address of the Uniswap DAO Timelock contract.
 A Solidity code example for sending a proposal to Arbitrum is shown below.

-Proposal calldata intended for Arbitrum should be forwarded through a call to `createRetryableTicket` on the Arbitrum Inbox contract.
+Proposal calldata on mainnet intended for Arbitrum should be forwarded through a call to `createRetryableTicket` on the Arbitrum Inbox contract.
 The call would have wrapped calldata for a Uniswap contract function call that would effect the change.
 An example:

 ```